ScreenPyHQ/screenpy/docs/filehierarchy.rst

 -----

 Tasks are descriptive ways
-to group one or more actions
+to group one or more Actions
-that your actors will do.
+that your Actors will do.
-A common task is a :ref:`LogIn <logintask>` task, which will contain the actions necessary to log in.
+A common task is a :ref:`LogIn <logintask>` task, which will contain the Actions necessary to log in.
-There may be many tasks your actors will need to perform.
+There may be many tasks your Actors will need to perform.

 For more information,
 see the :ref:`tasks` section!